To the chief Musician set to the tune of the hind of the morning

 And strong bulls of Bashan my feet now surround.

 They open their mouths against me, teeth laid bare;

 Like water I’m poured out, my bones come apart;

 Within me it’s melted; like wax is my heart.

-My strength is all drained out like some broken pot;
+My strength has drained out like an old broken pot;

 My tongue clings to mouth’s roof; to death’s dust you’ve brought.